Spin-polarized scanning tunneling microscopy measurement scheme for determining the quantum geometric tensor: Model and measurable QGT

 Its symmetric real and antisymmetric imaginary parts correspond to quantum metric $g_{ij}^{n}=\operatorname{Re}[T_{ij}^{n}]$\ and Berry curvature $\Omega_{ij}^{n}=-2\operatorname{Im}[T_{ij}^{n}]$, respectively.
-For the electrons in the conduction band of the Hamiltonian of Eq. (\ref{RHF}), the QGT includes four independent components\cite{PhysRevLett.132.096302}, which are (omitting of the band index $n$)
+The presence or absence of Berry curvature and quantum metric depends on the symmetry of the Hamiltonian; e.g., $PT$ symmetry usually enforces vanishing Berry curvature except at some singular points.
+For the conduction band of the Hamiltonian of Eq. (\ref{RHF}), the QGT includes four independent components\cite{PhysRevLett.132.096302}, which are (omitting of the band index $n$)

-Quantum metric and Berry curvature are both gauge-invariant geometric quantities for the Bloch states under transformation $\left\vert u_{n}\right\rangle \rightarrow e^{i\varphi}\left\vert u_{n}\right\rangle $ with $e^{i\varphi}$ an arbitrary phase factor.
-Berry curvature has long been well-known due to its importance in comprehending various anomalous Hall effects\cite{rspa.1984.0023,s42254-019-0071-1,RevModPhys.82.1959}, whereas quantum metric has only recently gained considerable attention\cite{Provost1980a,Kolodrubetz2017}.
-According to Eq. (\ref{QGT}), the QGT can be formulated if the Bloch states can be identified.
-Usually, it is a difficult task to identify the Bloch states of a multi-band system.
-But for the two-band system, up to a global undetermined phase factor $e^{i\varphi}$, the Bloch states $\left\vert u_{n}\right\rangle $\ can be characterized by the spin vector (cf. Eq. (\ref{SV})), then brings about the applicability of Eq. (\ref{NQGT}) for QGT.
-Thus, this identification is sufficient to extract QGT since it is gauge-invariant.
-In the following, we develop a scheme to measure $\left\vert u_{n}\right\rangle $ or the corresponding spin vector by using spin-polarized STM measurement of FOs\ induced by the designed single magnetic impurity.